akuity/kargo/docs/docs/30-how-to-guides/10-installing-kargo.md

 ```

 :::caution
-If deploying to an internet-connected cluster, be certain to do one of the
+If deploying to an internet-facing cluster, be certain to do one of the
 following:

 * Disable the admin account with `--set api.adminAccount.enabled=false`